Tensor Network Finite-Size Scaling for Two-Dimensional 3-state Clock Model: Introduction

-Due to the complexity of the tensor contraction, it is necessary to introduce a control parameter $D$, called bond dimension, to make the calculation trackable.
+Due to the complexity of the 2D tensor contraction, it is necessary to introduce at least one control parameter $D$, called bond dimension, to make the calculation trackable.
+For some schemes, multiple bond dimensions are used.
 The finite bond dimension is related to the expressivity and entanglement entropy of the tensor network.
-As a result, the accuracy of the tensor contraction will depend on the bond dimension.
-For extremely large size calculation, only the length scale is induced by the bond dimension and it is possible to perform scaling analysis in bond dimension \cite{Ueda.2020,Ueda.2023}.
-Since the entanglement is finite due to the finite bond dimension, this is referred as the finite-entanglement scaling regime \cite{Tagliacozzo.2008}.
-On the other hand, it is also possible to perform conventional finite-size scaling analysis, provided that the bond dimension is large enough so that the finite bond dimension effect can be neglected \cite{Hong:2019cm, Huang.2023, Hong.2022, Ueda.2023}.
-This is referred as the finite-size scaling regime.
-In Ref.\cite{Huang.2023} some of us propose a scheme to perform tensor network based finite-size scaling analysis for 2D classical models.
-It is benchmarked against 2D Ising model and it is shown that critical temperature and critical exponents can be accurately estimated.
+As a result, the accuracy of the tensor contraction depends on the bond dimension.
+For extremely large-size calculations, the only length scale is induced by the bond dimension, and it is possible to perform scaling analysis in terms of the bond dimension. \cite{Pirvu.2012, Ueda.2014,Ueda.2020,Ueda.2023}.
+Since the entanglement is finite due to the finite bond dimension, this is referred to as the finite-entanglement scaling regime \cite{Tagliacozzo.2008, Pirvu.2012}.
+On the other hand, it is also possible to perform conventional finite-size scaling analysis, provided that the bond dimension is large enough so that the finite bond dimension effect can be neglected \cite{Hong:2019cm, Huang.2020wh, Huang.2023, Hong.2022, Ueda.2023}.
+This is referred to as the finite-size scaling regime.
+In Ref.~\cite{Huang.2023} some of us propose a scheme to perform tensor network based finite-size scaling analysis for the 2D Ising model.
+It is shown that critical temperature and critical exponents can be accurately estimated.
 More importantly, it is possible to systematically improve the results by increasing the bond dimension.